tommyettinger/anim8-gdx/README.md

       should be low enough to eliminate them (not all palettes will experience these artifacts).
   - NEUE
-    - Another hybrid of DIFFUSION and BLUE_NOISE, this has much better behavior on smooth gradients than SCATTER, at the price of almost always looking slightly rough (like fine sand).
+    - Another hybrid of DIFFUSION and BLUE_NOISE, this has much better behavior on smooth gradients than SCATTER, at the price of not producing many flat areas of solid colors (it prefers to dither when possible).
     - This is the default and often the best of the bunch.
     - The code for NEUE is almost the same as for SCATTER, but where SCATTER *multiplies* the current error by a blue noise value (which can mean the blue noise could have no effect if error is 0), NEUE always *adds* in